mschnaars/mschnaars.github.io/pages/avalon6/using_avalon/avalon6_playlist_items.md

 ### Adding A Single Item

-1. View an Item in Avalon.
+1. View an item in Avalon.
-2. Select Add to Playlist {% include inline_image.html file="icons/add_to_playlist.png" %} in the media player.
+2. Select Add to Playlist {% include inline_icon.html icon="add_to_playlist" %} in the media player.
 3. In the dropdown, alter any of the following fields:
    * _Title_ : customize this Item's title that displays in the Playlist.
    * _Playlist_ : select a Playlist for this Item, or create a new Playlist for this Item.